-As mentioned in my ruby port blog post, all port is produced in a similar way to still wine up to the fermentation stage; quite early during that process grape-based alcohol is added to interrupt the fermentation, effectively killing off the yeast in the grape juice so that it can no longer interact with the sugar to produce alcohol.
+All port is produced in a similar way to still wine up to the fermentation stage; quite early during that fermentation process, grape-based alcohol is added to interrupt the fermentation, effectively killing off the yeast in the grape juice so that it can no longer interact with the sugar to produce alcohol.
 This means that some unfermented sugar is retained in the wine making it a naturally sweet wine and raising the ABV from 5 - 9% to about 19% - 22%; the increased level of alcohol also stabilises the port whilst it is ageing.

 The level of sweetness depends on how soon the fermentation is halted.
 Other fortified wines produced by this port method include most Madeiras and Vins Doux Naturels.
 Sherry is made in a similar way but the grape spirit is added after fermentation.